chx2/Budget.io/README.md

 php artisan test
 ```

-Additionally, you can use a provided custom command for calling [Psalm](https://psalm.dev/):
+Additionally, you can run [Psalm](https://psalm.dev/) as an optional test.
+This may be adopted into the future workflow:
 ```
-php artisan psalm
+./vendor/bin/psalm --no-cache
 ```